jando79/pizza-parlor/README.md

 #### By David Jandron

-#### _{Brief description of application}_
+#### Come order some fancy pizza at Take A Pizza Me!

 ## Technologies Used

-* _List all_
+* HTML
-* _the major technologies_
+* CSS
-* _you used in your project_
-* _here_
+* JavaScript

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+This is a ficticious pager for a pizza restaurant called, Take A Pizza Me.
+The user selects a size, meat, and veggie option.
+Once the button, "Pizza Me Please" is clicked, the customer will see their selection appear with the dollar value next to it.

 ## Setup/Installation Requirements

-* _Clone the repository to your desktop.
+* To view, clone this repository to your desktop

-* _Navigate to the top of the directory.
+* Navigate to the top of your directory

-* _Open hello-world.html in your browser
+* Open the index.html in your browser

-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs

-* _Any known issues_
-* _should go here_
+* N/A

-## Copyright (c) <year> <copyright holders>
+## License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal